DSC-SPIDAL/www/docs/source/software.rst

 using JavaScript.
 It enables WebPlotViz to visualize 3D plots consisting of millions of data points seamlessly.
-WebPlotViz is designed to visualize sequences of time series 3D data frame by frame as a moving plot
+WebPlotViz is designed to visualize sequences of time series 3D data frame by frame as a moving plot.